Jakob-Jorgensen/P7-Robotics/README.md

 # P7-Robotics
-Welcome to our Semster 7. project
+Welcome to our Semester 7 project